Olsro/ipodclickwheelgamespreservationproject/README.md

 The simplest option for you if to create a Linux live CD/USB then boot on it to be able to use the simple Linux instructions that I provide in this documentation.
 You can get Ubuntu from here https://ubuntu.com/download/desktop and burn it into a USB stick by using Balena Etcher https://etcher.balena.io/, good luck !

 ### Can I still sync my content on a Mac after using this Windows Virtual Machine to add games ?
 A Mac is totally able to sync a Windows formatted iPod to add music and manage stuff.
 A Windows formatted (restored) iPod is compatible everywhere, compared to a Mac formatted iPod which cannot be synced on Windows until it is formatted.
-Formatting your iPod on Windows also allow you to install cool things like Rockbox in the future if you ever will to.
+Formatting your iPod on Windows also allow you to install cool things like Rockbox in the future if you ever want to.

 ## Changelog
 ### Version 1 (2024-10-11)